 Hygrophorus hypothejus, also known as Late Fall Wax Cap, is a smallish, slimy agaric that has a dull brown cap and distinctive yellowish gills and stem.
 It grows scattered or in groups on soil under conifers, common under 2-needle pines from late autumn to winter.

 first convex and then flat.
-Dull olive-brown coloured and center is darker and often concave.
+Dull olive-brown coloured and center are darker and often concave.
 The margins stay rolled in for some time.
 It is covered with a thick, glassy layer of slime, disappearing with age.
 It becomes very sticky in damp weather.

 goes down the stem and are sparse and elastic.
 At first mild vanilla to butter yellow coloured, and turns orange as mature.
 Spores